owlchester/kanka-docs/docs/source/advanced/quick-links.md

 Campaigns can have quick links, which are basically favourite pages in the campaign.

-By default, campaigns are limited to **3** quick links, with [boosted campaigns](https://kanka.io/en-US/boosters) having unlimited quick links.
+By default, campaigns are limited to **3** quick links, with [premium campaigns](https://kanka.io/en-US/premium) having unlimited quick links.

 ## Creating a quick link